Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.09 Buying NFTs/README.md

 In `tokendid.js`, an `idlFactory` defines the methods and data types for the token canister.
 We will import this factory in `Item.jsx` with an alias `tokenIdlFactory` to avoid conflicts with other canisters.

 We create a token actor using the `Actor.createActor()` method, passing in the `tokenIdlFactory`, the agent, and the token canister ID.
 Obtain the token canister ID by running `dfx canister id token` and use `Principal.fromText()` to convert it to a Principal type.

+### Transferring Tokens from Buyer to Seller

+To transfer tokens, first retrieve the seller's Principal ID by calling the `getOriginalOwner()` method on the OpenD canister, passing the NFT's ID.
+Then, get the NFT's price by calling `getListedNFTPrice()` with the NFT ID.

+Use the token actor's `transfer()` method to send tokens from the buyer to the seller.
+The method takes the recipient's Principal and the amount as a natural number.
+Log the result of the transfer to verify success.

+Try purchasing an NFT by clicking the Buy button.
+If the transfer returns "Success," verify that the buyer's token balance has decreased accordingly.